Compensation for patient who suffered lingual nerve damage

 The pain continued and our client became increasingly anxious.
 She returned to her dentist who this time arranged a follow up appointment with the hospital.

-When she was examined at the hospital she was diagnosed with linguinal nerve damage.
-The linguinal nerve damage had been caused during the extraction of her wisdom teeth and is a commonly caused by wisdom tooth surgery.
+When she was examined at the hospital she was diagnosed with lingual nerve damage.
+The lingual nerve damage had been caused during the extraction of her wisdom teeth and is a commonly caused by wisdom tooth surgery.

 Unfortunately, due to the delay in treating the lingual nerve damage our client was told that her condition was now permanent and would continue to suffer numbness and shooting pains to the side of her mouth and tongue.